mentacity/doc/digital_ocean_lamp/process_documentation.md

 - Create SSH keys locally (if you already have keys created skip this step)
     - on your local computer from the terminal run
     - ssh-keygen
+    - ssh-keygen should set folder permissions for ~/.ssh correctly but for reference:
+	- Local .ssh folder permissions should be
+		- chmod 700 .ssh
+		- chmod 644 id_rsa.pub
+		- Your private key (id_rsa) should be 600 (-rw-------)
+---

 - Copy the public key to your new server
 	- either automatically with
 		- ssh-copy-id [username]@[server_ip_address] (you will be prompted for the password)